 Is the GRE required?

-We do not require applicants to take the GRE.
+For professional master’s programs, we do not require applicants to take the GRE.
 You may supply GRE scores as part of your application if you wish.

 Does taking the GRE increase my chances of being accepted?

 A good GRE score certainly can be a positive factor in the review of your application.
 However, the admissions committee reviews applications holistically and will also take into account your writing abilities, research interests, and fit with the strengths of the program.

 For professional master’s programs, the GRE is generally not an important factor in the acceptance of candidates.
 Many of our applicants to these programs have not taken the GRE.

 Scores must be self-reported in the online application and the official report of your test scores must also be sent directly to the UO code: 4846.

 How do I create a PDF from my word processing document?

 Open your word processing document, press “Save As…” and change the “Save as type:” to PDF (.pdf) OR

 Open your word processing document, access the print dialog (Ctrl-P or Apple-P), change target to “Adobe PDF” (you will be forced to save the document) OR

 Print your word processing document and scan it to a PDF.
 If you need assistance in doing this, consider contacting a local copy service center such as Kinkos/FedEx.